auth0/lock/README.md

   + **type {String}**: The message type, it should be `error` or `success`.
   + **text {String}**: The text to show.
 - **allowAutocomplete {Boolean}**: Determines whether or not the the email or username inputs will allow autocomplete (`<input autocomplete />`).
 Defaults to `false`.
+- **scrollGlobalMessagesIntoView {Boolean}**: Determines whether or not a globalMessage should be scrolled into the user's viewport.
+Defaults to `true`.

 #### Theming options